solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 so by
 [following our helpful installation guide](https://solana.com/developers/guides/getstarted/setup-local-development)

-> Scaffolds only supports coding in typescript for now, but don’t worry, it’s
-> more helpful and extends on the basic javascript you already know.
+> This scaffolds only supports TypeScript for now, but don’t worry, TypeScript simply extends on the JavaScript you already know to add helpful type definitions.

 ## 2. Scaffolding

-The command to scaffold your boilerplate for your is simple as
+To create your boilerplate, run:

 ```bash
 npx create-solana-dapp@latest